ImplicitlyGus/OBS-Wall-Setups/README.md

 # Wall OBS Setup

 A drag-and-drop solution to setup OBS for use with Specnr's (and potentially other) various wall macro scripts - made by Feinberg.
 Has been tested and works best with Specnr's wall, downloadable here: [Wall Macro](https://github.com/Specnr/MultiResetWall).
+I'd recommend following his setup video until he gets to the part about OBS - and then follow this instead :)

 # Usage